RHieger/website-content/post/javascript/javascript-symbols/index.md

 console.log(person[RUN]()) //'Person is running'
 ```

-Symbols are not enumerated, which means that they do not get included in a [`for..of` or `for..in` loop](/javascript-loops/) ran upon an object.
+Symbols are not enumerated, which means that they do not get included in a [`for..of` or `for..in` loop](/javascript-loops/) run upon an object.

 Symbols are not part of the [`Object.keys()`](/javascript-object-keys/) or [`Object.getOwnPropertyNames()`](/javascript-object-getownpropertynames/) result.